 - Preheat oven to 350 degrees.

-- Melt 2 tablespoon of butter in a skillet, and sauté onions and celery until soft, about 5 minutes
+- Melt 2 tablespoons of butter in a large skillet over medium heat, and sauté onions and celery until soft, about 5 minutes.

-- Add garlic, remaining butter, herbs and ground pepper and cook for two more minutes.
+- Add garlic, remaining butter, herbs, and black pepper, then cook for two more minutes.

-- Add croutons to a large bowl and pour stock over, then add butter mixture, and combine thoroughly.
+- Add croutons to a large bowl and pour chicken broth over, then add butter mixture, and combine thoroughly.

 - Taste for salt and add as needed.